yooonjiwon/SAS/[SAS] continuous descriptive.md

 ```

 ### Kruskal-Wallis
-comparing multiple groups with categorical variables when they are not normally distributed as a nonparametric statistical method.
+comparing multiple groups with a continuous variables when they are not normally distributed as a nonparametric test.
 ```sas
 proc npar1way data=df;
 class group;